KV9

 The workmen accidentally broke into KV12 as they dug one of the corridors.
 In 2020, the Egyptian Tourism Authority released a full 3D model of the tomb with detailed photography, available online.

 Decoration

 The tomb has some of the most diverse decoration in the Valley of the Kings.
+In fact Ramesses VI, in a break with tradition, used the decoration program of the Osireion at Abydos as the template for his tomb.
 Its layout consists of a long corridor, divided by pilasters into several sections, leading to a pillared hall, from which a second long corridor descends to the burial chamber.
 The digging of the burial chamber was not fully completed; its back wall has two pillars which are still connected to the wall behind them instead of standing separate.

 Entrance

 The entrance is decorated with a disk containing a scarab and an image of the ram-headed Ra between Isis and Nephthys who are kneeling.
 The jambs and thicknesses, mentions the name of Ramesses VI.
 The jambs are usurped from Ramesses V.

 First corridor

 On both sides are images of Ramesses VI before Ra-Horakhty and Osiris.
 The scenes originally depicted Ramesses V but were usurped.
-On the south wall of the corridor are scenes from the Book of Gates, while the north wall is decorated with scenes from the Book of Caverns.
-The ceilings are decorated with astronomical figures and constellations in the first few divisions of the corridor, while in the last two divisions, and continuing into the first hall, is a double presentation of both the Book of the Day and the Book of the Night, framed by an elongated image of the goddess Nut.
+On the south wall of the corridor begin the scenes from a complete version of the Book of Gates, while the north wall is decorated with an almost complete exemplar of the Book of Caverns.
+The ceilings are decorated with astronomical figures and constellations in the first few divisions of the corridor, while in the last two divisions, and continuing into the first hall [designated Hall E by Piankoff], is a double presentation of both the Book of the Day and the Book of the Night, framed by an elongated image of the goddess Nut.